WRITING A BLOG FOR CAP

 How do I write a CAP blog post?

-In writing a blog for CAP it is important to remember the diverse and international nature of our membership and try to identify why what you are saying may be of relevance to the Commonwealth family.
-That having been said not all subjects are of interest to all, so it is important to think about who and where might find what you are saying of interest.
+In writing a blog for CAP, please remember the diverse and international nature of our membership and try to identify why what you are saying is of relevance to the Commonwealth family.
+Of course not all subjects are of interest to all, so it is important to think about who might find what you are saying of interest.

-There is no prescribed length for a blog, but most are between 600-900 words about a page and a half of A4.
-Much less and it’s a paragraph or short article, much longer and it becomes an essay.
-It is always possible to insert a weblink to other documents which the reader may find of interest.
+There is no prescribed length for a blog, but most are between 500-700 words.
+It is possible and preferred to insert links to other pieces to expand on your blog.
 Pictures, diagrams, graphic and other visual aids can add interest and understanding.
-Any links to the Sustainable Development Goals would also be of interest where relevant.
+Any links to the Sustainable Development Goals would also be great where relevant.

-Think when writing if what might be obvious to those in your nation or continent will be understood elsewhere - so avoid abbreviations, shorthand or colloquialisms.
-If naming an organisation in a sentence explain its remit or purpose.
-Think to about things such as seasons - Spring in one hemisphere is autumn elsewhere in the Commonwealth.
-Ask yourself when writing if planners elsewhere in the Commonwealth might read things in a different way.
+When writing, think about what might be obvious to those in your nation or continent will be understood elsewhere - avoid abbreviations, shorthand or colloquialisms.
+If naming an organisation in a sentence explain its remit or purpose (and where relevant, link it).

 Have a clear title or headline which catches attention and helps tell the reader what the blog is about.